I’m an author (or illustrator)! How can I participate in the Read Local Challenge?

 ALL READ LOCAL CHALLENGE AUTHORS/ILLUSTRATORS AGREE TO:

-* Offer a 10% discount on their speaking fees to anyone participating in the Read Local Challenge for the entire challenge period (October 1 – May 31)
+* Offer a 10% discount on their speaking fees to anyone participating in the Read Local Challenge for the entire challenge period (October 1 – May 31) and 15% discount to the ONE (1) school that hosts them for a FREE Read Local Party during the current challenge year, if they are invited back for a paid visit.

 * Provide ONE signed copy of their Read Local Challenge featured book to be used as a prize for challenge winners

-* Contribute to promoting all Read Local Authors/Illustrators throughout the challenge period as a member of one of our Read Local committees:
+* Contribute to promoting ALL Read Local Authors/Illustrators throughout the challenge period as a member of one of our Read Local committees:

 — Outreach – Help us contact schools/libraries/bookstores in your area to promote the Read Local Challenge & encourage them to sign up for events.
 (Can be done either in-person or online/via phone.)